 Manado bay possesses clear seawater with extensive fringing reef spread along the coast, particularly in Malalayang II.
 Water currents move northwestwards at low tide and eastwards at high tide.
-During the study, water temperatures were between $27^{\circ} \div 28^{\circ}$ C and salinity between 31 $\div 33\%$, indicating that Manado bay has small temperature and salinity variations.
+During the study, water temperatures were between $27^{\circ}C - 28^{\circ}C$ and salinity between 31 - 33%, indicating that Manado bay has small temperature and salinity variations.
 Both water quality parameters are still in optimum range for coral growth according to Nybakken [31].

 In general, station 1 is dominated by wide sandy bottom and grown with seaweeds, then also occurs a reef flat at the intertidal.
-The depth of three meters is occupied by genus Favia, Porites, Stylophora, Hydnophora, Crynoid, Goniastrea, Favites, Ascidia, Caulastrea, Symphyllia, Oxyphora, Halimeda, and Pocillopora.
-Genus Folios occurs down to approximately 25m depth.
-There is also small coral reef with various coral genera distributed between $3\div15m$ depth.
+The depth of 3 m is occupied by genus Favia, Porites, Stylophora, Hydnophora, Crynoid, Goniastrea, Favites, Ascidia, Caulastrea, Symphyllia, Oxyphora, Halimeda, and Pocillopora.
+Genus Folios occurs down to approximately 25 m deep.
+There is also small coral reef with various coral genera distributed between 3-15 m depth.

-Coral reef at station 2 starts approximately 75m distant from the coastline with reef flat, followed with coral hills northwards and sandy bottom northeastward down to 7m depth, then another coral reef at three to four meters depth, and some corals are also found in deeper waters.
-Coral distribution in station 2 reaches about one km distant from the coastline.
-Based on the LIT survey, the depth of 5m was occupied by Hydnopora, Astreopora, Favites, Montipora, Galaxea, Gardinoseris, Lobophyllia, Pocillopora, and Porites, while the depth of 10m was inhabited by Galaxea, Astreopora, Turbenaria, and Stylophora.
+Coral reef at station 2 starts approximately 75 m distant from the coastline with reef flat, followed with coral hills northwards and sandy bottom northeastward down to 7 m depth, then another coral reef at 3-4 m depth, and some corals are also found in deeper waters.
+Coral distribution in station 2 reaches about 1 km distant from the coastline.
+Based on the LIT survey, the depth of 5 M was occupied by Hydnopora, Astreopora, Favites, Montipora, Galaxea, Gardinoseris, Lobophyllia, Pocillopora, and Porites, while the depth of 10 M was inhabited by Galaxea, Astreopora, Plerogyra, Montipora, Porites, Acrelia, Doploastrea, Mycedium, Ascidia, Oxypora, Turbenaria, and Stylophora.

-Station 3 is characterized by shallow reef flat and gets drought at the lowest tide, with patchy ponds of about 30cm deep.
+Station 3 is characterized by shallow reef flat and gets drought at the lowest tide, with patchy ponds of about 30 cm deep.
 This area was mostly dominated by massive corals, dead corals, soft corals, and other benthic organisms.
-Transect data showed that the depth of five meters was occupied by Hydnophora, Oxyphora, Euphyllia, Montipora, Lobophyllia, Caulastrea, Cyphastrea and Favites, while deeper area was generally covered with sandy substrate and some small coral colonies.
+Transect data showed that the depth of 5 M was occupied by Hydnophora, Oxyphora, Euphyllia, Montipora, Lobophyllia, Caulastrea,

+Cyphastrea and Favites, while deeper area was generally covered with sandy substrate and some small coral colonies.

 Station 4 was characterized with reef flat, big boulders, dead corals, and other benthic organisms.
-The depth of five meters was occupied by Hydnophora, Favia, Diploastrea, Montipora, Euphyllia, Lobophyllia, Plathygira, Symphyllia, Merulina, Oulophyllia, Galaxea, Pocillopora, and Mycedium.
+The depth of 5 M was occupied by Hydnophora, Favia, Diploastrea, Montipora, Euphyllia, Lobophyllia, Plathygira, Symphyllia, Merulina, Oulophyllia, Galaxea, Pocillopora, and Mycedium.

-Station 5 was characterized with reef flat starting from 15m distant from the coastline.
-Field observation indicated that the depth between three and five meters was occupied by Lobophyllia, Platygira, Goniastrea, Merulina, Favia, Mycedium, Hydnopora, Oxypora, Fungia, Diploastrea, Halomitra and Montipora, while the depth of 10m was inhabited by Merulina, Lobophyllia, Fungia, Herpolitha, Alveopora, Oxypora, Caulastrea, Porites, Euphyllia, and Plerogyra.
+Station 5 was characterized with reef flat starting from 15 M distant from the coastline.
+Field observation indicated that the depth of 3 - 5 M was occupied by Lobophyllia, Platygira, Goniastrea, Merulina, Favia, Mycedium, Hydnopora, Oxypora, Fungia, Diploastrea, Halomitra and Montipora, while the depth of 10 M was inhabited by Merulina, Lobophyllia, Fungia, Herpolitha, Alveopora, Oxypora, Caulastrea, Porites, Euphyllia, and Plerogyra.

-Station 6 is flanked by two small streams, 0.5m wide and two meters wide, respectively.
-Reef flat starts at the distance of about 15m from the coastline and sandy substrates at the left and the right sides, then followed with steep wall.
-The depth of five meters was occupied by Montipora, Gardinoseros, Diploastrea, Euphyllia, Merulina, Symphyllia, Oulophyllia, Pocillopora and Fungia.
+Station 6 is flanked by 2 small streams, 0.5 M wide and 2 M wide, respectively.
+Reef flat starts at the distance of about 15 m from the coastline and sandy substrates at the left and the right sides, then followed with steep wall.
+The depth of 5 M was occupied by Montipora, Gardinoseros, Diploastrea, Euphyllia, Merulina, Symphyllia, Oulophyllia, Pocillopora and Fungia.

-Station 7 is a coral reef ecosystem near shore $(\pm 15m)$ with sufficiently steep slope and the reef depth reaches to 27m.
-The depth of three meters was occupied by Porites, Montipora, Lobophyllia, Hydnopora, Pachyseris, Favites, Mycedium, Pocillopora, Galaxea, Herpolita, Favia, Coeloseris, Oxyphora, Turbinaria, and Fungia and Crynoid, while the depth of ten meters was occupied by Montipora, Mycedium, Diploastrea, Hydnophora, Crynoid, Pachyseris, Status, St
+Station 7 is a coral reef ecosystem near shore (±15 M) with sufficiently steep slope and the reef depth reaches to 27 M. The depth of 3 M was occupied by Porites, Montipora, Lobophyllia, Hydnopora, Pachyseris, Favites, Mycedium, Pocillopora, Galaxea, Herpolita, Favia, Coeloseris, Oxyphora, Turbinaria, and Fungia and Crynoid, while the depth 10 M was